tefter/guides/content/features/team_collaboration/_index.en.md

 {{< /rawhtml >}}

-You may also browse the bookmarks of an organization you're member of from the web or the apps by using a filter.
+You may also browse the bookmarks of an team you're member of from the web or the apps by using a filter.

 {{< rawhtml >}}